-The latest report by Gallup on employee engagement is out.
-What’s interesting about this year’s (2017) State of the American Workplace Report as compared to previous years is that it’s not really interesting.
-Indeed, not much has changed over the past several years.
+The latest report by Gallup on employee engagement in the workplace is out.
+What’s interesting about this year’s (2017) State of the American Workplace report compared to previous years is that it’s not really interesting.
+Why you ask?
+Not much has changed over the past several years.

 Gallup’s research compared companies from the highest and lowest quartiles of engagement levels.
 One of the key differences that Gallup found between the two segments was the effective use of communications strategies implemented by the top companies.
 The study showed that those companies in the highest quartile experience 17% higher productivity, 20% higher sales, and 21% higher profitability among many other positive metrics resulting from higher engagement levels.

 For a company with operations around the world or in more than one location in the U.S., communicating with employees can be viewed as a daunting task.
 However, this doesn’t have to be the case.
-With the use of mobile technology it has never been easier to communicate simultaneously and instantaneously.
-Hopefully 2017 will be the year that more companies recognize the opportunity that exists to connect, communicate and engage with their employees and the results of Gallup’s 2018 report will become something more than just a repeat of years’ past.
+With the use of mobile technology, it has never been easier to communicate simultaneously and instantaneously while increasing employee engagement.
+Hopefully, 2017 will be the year that more companies recognize the opportunity that exists to connect, communicate and engage with their employees and the results of Gallup’s 2018 report will become something more than just a repeat of years’ past.